arpan404/libz/README.md

 # libz
-A cli based library management system [Coded a lot in C++ and Typescript in last few weeks, so so made this to recall python for exam]
+A cli based library management system [Coded a lot in C++ and Typescript in last few weeks, so made this to recall python for exam]